What's next for the hospitality and tourism industry in Alberta

-SAIT’s President and CEO, Dr. David Ross recently invited several business leaders to Zoom-in for a physically distanced roundtable discussion about what’s changed for food, tourism and hospitality as a result of COVID?
+Last year, in the first stages of the pandemic, SAIT’s President and CEO, Dr. David Ross invited several business leaders to Zoom-in for a physically distanced roundtable discussion about what’s changed for food, tourism and hospitality as a result of COVID.
 What opportunities exist looking ahead?

 Who is most likely to participate?
 To thrive?
-And how SAIT can help hone the calibre of talent needed to advance recovery and beyond.
+As the number one hospitality management and number one culinary school in Canada, as ranked by CEOWORLD magazine, how is SAIT helping to hone the calibre of talent needed to advance recovery?

-It was a timely conversation with so many businesses shuttered forever and other business owners still tingling from the residual burn of COVID’s enormous economic impact, both globally and here at home.
+It’s a conversation that resonates locally, with so many businesses shuttered forever and other business owners still tingling from the residual burn of COVID’s enormous economic impact, both globally and here at home.

-Travel Alberta’s VP of Destination Development, Shelley Grollmuss provided a snapshot of that impact.
-“Before the pandemic, Alberta tourism was a $9 billion a year growth industry, fuelled by 22,000 businesses and supporting nearly 73,000 jobs around the province,” says Grollmuss.
+Travel Alberta’s Vice President of Destination Development, Shelley Grollmuss provided a snapshot of that impact.
+“Before the pandemic, Alberta tourism was an $8.2 billion a year industry, fuelled by 20,000 businesses and generating nearly 68,000 jobs around the province,” says Grollmuss.